-- 1) Maturity: Perpetual for the preferential shares A. - 2) Dividend: The annual interest rate is 5% per annum for the preferential shares A, based on the price per share.
+- 1) Maturity: Perpetual for the class A preference shares. - 2) Interest: The annual interest rate is 5% per annum for the class A preference shares, based on the price per share. - 3) Dividend payment: Whereas the Company makes profit in a fiscal year, apart from paying the income tax by law, it shall first compensate for the deficits in previous years, appropriate the legal reserve, and appropriate or reverse the special reserve with respect to these Articles of Incorporation before distributing dividends deserved for preference shares of the year.
+The Company has the sole discretion on the distribution of dividends of preference shares, which includes but is not limited to their discretion to resolve not to distribute dividends to the preferential shareholders if there is no surplus, or if earnings in the fiscal year are insufficient to fully pay off dividends to the shareholders of the preference shares, the preferential shareholders shall raise no objection if the resolution is not to distribute dividends of preference shares; the dividends resolved not to be distributed or not paid in full amount may be accumulated and deferred to paid in the years with profits.
+Dividends of class A preference shares if distributed will be in cash and in one payment in a year.
+After the annual general meeting of shareholders ratifies the financial statements, the Board of Directors shall determine the base date to disburse the dividends for the previous year.
+The year of issuance and the recovery of the number of dividends issued of the year shall be calculated based on the actual number of days of issuance in the year. - 4) Exceeding dividend distribution: Class A preference shares, other than the dividends received as dividend rate prescribed in the preceding paragraph, under no circumstances shall holders of preference shares be entitled to receive the dividend distributed for common stock from this Bank's earnings and legal reserves in cash or capital reserves. - 5) Redemption of class A preference shares: After 5 years from the issue date, the Company may redeem a portion or all of the outstanding shares of preference shares at any time at the issue price.
+The rights and obligations of all types of issuance conditions of unrecovered preference shares will continue.
+Should the board meeting resolution of the Company determine to issue dividends for class A preference shares in the recovery year, the dividends to be distributed shall be calculated by the day of recovery based on the actual number of days issued in the year. - 6) Preference shares repurchase: Preference shares cannot be sold by the holders of preference shares during the issuance period. - 7) Liquidation priority: Holders of class A preference shares are entitled to a higher priority than holders of common stock in the distribution of the Company's residual property and to the same priority in the right to claim of holders of all types of preference shares issued by the Company, but the right to claim shall be limited to the issuance amount only. - 8) Voting and election rights: Holders of class A preference shares are not entitled to vote or elect, except for the meeting of holders of preference shares or meeting of shareholders involving the rights and obligations of holders of preference shares, both of which shall be entitled to the voting rights.

-- 3) Dividend payment: Where Tianji Smart Energy makes a profit in a fiscal year, apart from paying income tax, the earnings shall first be used to offset the deficit in previous years, appropriated as legal reserve, appropriated or reversed from the special reserve with respect to the Articles of Incorporation before distributing dividends to holders of preferential shares of the year.
-Tian Ji Smart has the sole discretion on the distribution of dividends of preferential shares, including but not limited to the distribution of dividends to the preferential shareholders if there is no surplus, or if earnings in the fiscal year are insufficient to fully pay off dividends to the shareholders of the preferential shares, the preferential shareholders shall raise no objection if the resolution is not to distribute dividends of preferential shares; the dividends resolved not to be distributed or not paid in full may be accumulated, and payment will be deferred to the years with profits.
-Distribution of dividends of preferential shares will be in cash and made in one payment in a year.
-After the financial statements have been ratified in the annual general meeting of shareholders, the board of directors shall determine the base date to distribute the dividends for the previous year.
-The year of issuance and the recovery of the number of dividends issued in the year shall be calculated based on the actual number of days of issuance in the year.
-The amount of dividends distributed should be recognized on the dividend statements. - 4) Distribution of dividends in excess: Preferential shares A, other than the dividends received based on the dividend rate prescribed in the preceding paragraph, under no circumstances shall holders of preference shares be entitled to receive the dividends distributed for common shares from the Bank's earnings and legal reserves in cash or capital reserves. - 5) Redemption of preferential shares A: After 6 months from the issue date, Tianji Smart Energy may redeem a portion or all of the outstanding shares of preferential shares at any time at the issue price.
-The rights and obligations of all types of issuance conditions of unrecovered preferential shares will continue.
-Should the issue of dividends for preferential shares A be resolved in the board meeting of Tianji Smart Energy in the recovery year, the dividends to be distributed shall be calculated by the day of recovery based on the actual number of days issued in the year. - 6) Repurchase of preferential shares: Preferential shares cannot be sold by the holders during the issuance period. - 7) Liquidation priority: Holders of preferential shares A are entitled to a higher priority than holders of common shares in the distribution of Tianji Smart Energy's residual property and to the same priority in the right to claim of holders of all types of preferential shares issued by Tianji Smart Energy, but the right to claim shall be limited to the issuance amount only. - 8) Voting and election rights: Holders of preferential shares A are not entitled to vote or elect, except for the meeting of holders of preferential shares or the meeting of shareholders involving the rights and obligations of holders of preferential shares, both of which shall be entitled to voting rights. - 9) Convertibility to common shares: Under no circumstances shall the conversion from preferential shares A into common shares be allowed, nor shall holders of preferential shares be entitled to request Tianji Smart Energy to recover their preference shares held.
+9) Convertibility to common stock: Under no circumstances shall the conversion from class A preference shares into common stock be allowed, nor shall holders of preference shares be entitled to request the Company to recover their class A preference shares held.